angrybacon/doomsday-wiki/markdown/chapters/02-ddft/02-brainstorm.md

 1. Cast Oracle
 1. Oracle triggers with 2 cards left in the deck to win

-While this pile is vulnerable to removal on Oracle, its also extremely cheap and works with a rather bad hand.
+While this pile is vulnerable to removal on Oracle, it's also extremely cheap and works with a rather bad hand.

 ## Example 4